decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 > Note: Decentraland scenes don't support older versions than 4.0 of the eth-connect library.

 > Note: Currently, we don't allow installing other dependencies via npm that are not created by Decentraland.
+This is to keep scenes well sandboxed and prevent malicious code.

-To use the eth-connect controller in your scene, you must import it from the scene code:
+Once installed, you must import `eth-connect` to the scene's code:

 ```ts
 import * as EthConnect from '../node_modules/eth-connect/esm'
 ```

+eth-connect offers a lot of functions to help you, including type converters and other things.
+Check it out on [GitHub](https://github.com/decentraland/eth-connect).

 > Note: The eth-connect library is currently lacking more in-depth documentation.
-Since this library is mostly based on the Web3.js library and most of the function names are intentionally identical to those in Web3.js, it can often be helpful to refer to the [Web3's documentation](https://web3js.readthedocs.io/en/1.0/).
+Since this library is mostly based on the Web3.js library and most of the function names are intentionally kept identical to those in Web3.js, it can often help to refer to [Web3's documentation](https://web3js.readthedocs.io/en/1.0/).

 #### Import a contract ABI